20 Examples of Big Data in Healthcare and Key Improvements They Bring

 8. Predictive Analytics

-Big data in healthcare analytics can help deal with various pressing health concerns on a global level.
-For instance, it can help diabetes patients receive treatment tailored to each person’s specific case.
-With 415 million diabetes patients worldwide, predictive analytics is the instrument that can make a difference.
+Big data analytics in healthcare helps deal with various pressing health concerns on the global level.
+For instance, it can help diabetes patients to receive treatment tailored to each person’s specific case.
+Using AI to analyze vast amounts of data helps healthcare organizations identify data sets for 415 million diabetes patients worldwide, allowing for individualized treatment.

 9. Medical Imaging